Night-blue-rain/Use-Unity-Microphone-to-make-game/README.md

 # Game_Dont-Stop-Yell
-This repository will show you the basal scripts of a very interesting game, which is very hot several years ago.
-The game is a creative game,you must push your player to move by your voice.It is made by Unity,and my script is for Unity too.
-the script can detect your voice volumn,and control your player to move when your voice is big enough.
+This repository features basic scripts for a highly engaging game that gained significant popularity a few years back.

+It's a creative title where players control their in-game character through voice commands – specifically, by adjusting their voice volume.
+Developed with Unity, these scripts are designed for Unity projects, enabling voice volume detection and triggering character movement when the volume reaches a sufficient level.
 ![image](https://github.com/user-attachments/assets/ddbfd1f5-ebec-4e9f-9ad9-60452465c1d3)